davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 ## Configuring Services

-Services SHOULD include the trust anchor identifier for each of their available certification paths, in preference order, in the `tls-trust-anchors` of their HTTPS or SVCB endpoints.
+Services SHOULD include the trust anchor ID for each of their available certification paths, in preference order, in the `tls-trust-anchors` of their HTTPS or SVCB endpoints.
 As TLS configuration is updated, services SHOULD update the DNS record to match.
 The mechanism for this is out of scope for this document, but services are RECOMMENDED to automate this process.

-Services MAY have certification paths without trust anchor identifiers, but those paths will not participate in this mechanism.
+Services MAY have certification paths without trust anchor IDs, but those paths will not participate in this mechanism.

 ## Client Behavior